tak-9/FitnessTracker/README.md

 * Added a photo and icons to improve the look and feel.
 * Fixed TotalDuration.
 * A successful message is always shown even when an error occurs in backend.
 An error message is not displayed when database operation (such as select, insert or update) is unsuccessful.
 I have fixed it so that an error message is displayed when error code is received from backend.
-* API.js in frontend does not pass the HTTP Error codes to the other JavaScript.
-Added error handling to fix issue.
+* API.js in frontend does not pass the HTTP Error codes to other JavaScript where it's called from.
+Added error handling code to fix issue.
 * Fixed successful message rendering.
 * Fixed issues with validation.
 A negative value can be entered where it should be allowed.
 * Fixed issues in which you cannot enter double value in ‘Weight’ and ‘Distance’.